Help your students practice reading fluency with this collection of free, printable fluency activities perfect for centers or small group work.

 - Students practice putting their finger on a star as they say each word.

-- Again, you can leave them on the pages, put them in folders or cut them apart and place them on a binder ring for quick practice in your groups.
+- Again, you can leave them on the pages, put them in folders or cut them apart and place them on a binder ring for quick practice.

 Fluency Pyramids – This set of sentences is meant to be practiced with a straight edge or even our fluency bookmark.
-Students begin at the top of the pyramid reading what they see (as they “underline” each set of words with the edge).
-Their fluency and confidence build as they progress down the pyramid until they are able to read the entire sentence fluently when they reach the bottom.
+Students begin at the top of the pyramid reading what they see.
+They will “underline” each set of words with the edge.
+Their fluency and confidence build as they progress down the pyramid.
+The goal is for students to be able to read the entire sentence fluently when they reach the bottom.

-Expanding Sentences – We want our students to have practice reading shorter sentences with fluency and then progressing to longer ones.
+Expanding Sentences – We want our students to have practice reading shorter sentences with fluency.
+They will then progress to longer ones.
 These pages are meant to be cut apart and stapled together with the shortest sentence on the top.
-Students read the first sentence strip, then flip and read the next one which is a bit longer, and so forth.
+Students read the first sentence strip then flip and read the next one which is a bit longer, and so forth.
 Their confidence will build as they are able to read longer and longer sentences.

 Fluency Voices – This is a fun activity to get students practicing their fluency.
-Choose your reading selection for your small groups and then, as you work your way around to listen to each student read, have them choose a fun card and attempt to read the selection with the voice that the cards list.
-(This can easily be a silly, but engaging activity, so you might also want to try it as a group – with students each reading aloud a different part of particular reading selection.)
+Choose your reading selection for your small groups.
+As you work your way around to listen to each student read, have them choose a fun card and attempt to read the selection with the voice that the cards list.
+This can be a silly, but engaging activity, so you might also want to try it as a group – with students each reading aloud a different part of particular reading selection.